-- Native to Southeast Asia and parts of central and eastern Australia, Africa, Indonesia and Turkey. - Shell is triangular shaped and usually less than 2.5 cm but up to 6.5 cm in length, and yellowgreen to light-brown in color with elevated growth rings. - They are found in brackish to freshwater rivers, lakes, streams, canals and reservoirs, in the sediment surface or slightly buried in silt, sand or gravel substrates. - They are filter-feeders, and prefer flowing water and they have a low tolerance for polluted or near freezing water temperatures. - Four confirmed locations in BC in the Lower Fraser River, one in the Pitt River, two in the Coquitlam River and in one lake on Southern-Vancouver Island - A factsheet is available for download on the BC Inter-Ministry Invasive Species Working Group website
+- Native to Southeast Asia and parts of central and eastern Australia, Africa, Indonesia and Turkey. - Shell is triangular shaped and usually less than 2.5 cm but up to 6.5 cm in length, and yellowgreen to light-brown in color with elevated growth rings. - They are found in brackish to freshwater rivers, lakes, streams, canals and reservoirs, in the sediment surface or slightly buried in silt, sand or gravel substrates. - They are filter-feeders, and prefer flowing water and they have a low tolerance for polluted or near freezing water temperatures. - Confirmed locations in BC in the Lower Fraser River, the Pitt and Coquitlam Rivers, southern-Vancouver Island and Shuswap Lake. - A factsheet is available for download on the BC Inter-Ministry Invasive Species Working Group website - Juvenile C. fluminea can resemble the native fing ernail/pea clam species (Sphaeriidae family) but the shells of the native clam are thinner and oval shaped and brown to gray in color.

-New Zealand mudsnail
+New Zealand mudsnail (Potamopyrgus antipodarum):